 Lake Lanier is a reservoir that formed as a result of the construction of the Buford Dam on the Chattahoochee River in Georgia.
 It’s the largest lake in Georgia and offers hundreds of miles of shoreline, excellent boating, and beautiful sandy beaches.
+One of the biggest attractions in this area of Georgia is the Lake Lanier Islands, which are a must-visit during the summer months in Georgia.
+Rent a boat on Lake Lanier to access the Lake Lanier Islands, try water sports and just enjoy time in the sun in Georgia.
 The lush surroundings of green forest and the welcoming atmosphere towards recreational boaters makes it a pleasant stop on a summer vacation with family and friends.
-Enjoy the beautiful sunset over the lake during a warm summer night in Georgia.

 There are many cities with shoreline on Lake Lanier.
 Gainesville, Cumming, Buford, and Flowery Branch are some of the popular towns for people to stay in during their boating vacation on Lake Lanier.
 Each town has its own unique feel, so you’ll want to investigate which one makes the most sense for your travel itinerary.

 A historic high country city of Georgia, Gainesville is known for its hospitality and charm.
 The city area covers the northeastern portion of Lake Lanier, stretching far along its coastline.
 Some outdoor attractions to see if you stay in Gainesville include the Don Carter State Park and Atlanta Botanical Gardens.
 If you’re traveling with young children, the Interactive Neighborhood for Kids (INK) museum is a fun, hands-on experience that will entertain any kid.